kodz-codes/saavaad/README.md

 # saavaad
-An AI application assisting humanity
+An AI application assisting humanity in summarization and translation.